cockpit-project/cockpituous/tasks/README.md

 # Deploying locally for development

-For hacking on the webhook or task container, or validating new container images, you can also run a simple [podman pod](http://docs.podman.io/en/latest/pod.html) locally with a RabbitMQ and a tasks container:
+For hacking on the webhook, image/sink, or task container, or validating new container images, you can also run a simple [podman pod](http://docs.podman.io/en/latest/pod.html) locally with  RabbitMQ, webhook, images, sink, and tasks containers:

     $ tasks/run-local.sh

 This will also generate the secrets in a temporary directory, unless they already exist in `tasks/credentials/`.
-By default this will use the `quay.io/cockpit/tasks:latest` container, but you can run a different tag by setting `$TASKS_TAG`.
+By default this will use the `quay.io/cockpit/{tasks,images}:latest` containers, but you can run a different tag by setting `$TASKS_TAG` and/or `$IMAGES_TAG`.

-This currently does not yet have any convenient way to inject jobs into the AMQP queue; this will be provided at a later point.
+This currently does not yet have any convenient way to inject arbitrary jobs into the AMQP queue; this will be provided at a later point.
+However, you can test the whole GitHub → webhook → tasks → sink/GitHub status workflow on some cockpituous PR with specifying the PR number and a GitHub token:

+    $ tasks/run-local.sh -p 123 -t ~/.config/github-token

+This will run tests-scan/tests-trigger on the given PR and trigger an [unit-tests](../.cockpit-ci/run) test which simply does `make check`.

 # GitHub webhook integration